If you are looking for the best aquarium plants for shrimp then you are at the right place.

 You can either anchor it into a substrate or you can just let it float in your aquarium.

-Either way, it will provide a lot of hiding places to your shrimps.
+Either way, it will provide a lot of hiding places for your shrimps.

 Substrate requirements